dysnomia/graph-theory/README.md

 graph-theory
 ============

-Sample program for the graph theory lecture by Maria Axenovich at KIT.
+Sample implementation of some graph algorithms for the graph theory lecture by Maria Axenovich at KIT.